codepilotsf/ezpz-ui/src/routes/button-group/+page.md

 ### Size

-If all of the Button components in a ButtonGroup should have the same size, use the `size` prop on the ButtonGroup instead of on each individual Button.
+Use the `size` prop on the ButtonGroup to set the size for all child Buttons.

 ```svelte
 <ButtonGroup size="sm">